 The Long Con

-  I think it’s important to keep in mind that Rockstar did market GTA: DE as a collection that will retain the look and

-  feel of the originals while bringing a few quality of life enhancements and visual upgrades along for the ride.
-And to

-  their credit, I think that they almost hit the mark.
-There are times when Vice City’s neon-laden streets or San Andreas’

-  cascading sunlight illuminate scenes in ways I never thought possible.
-And vehicles now have a distinctive shine to them

-  that does a serviceable job in reflecting light.
-Though everything else on the street (windows in buildings, for

-  example) lacks the same sort of detail, creating an awkward mishmash of old and new that screams a lack of direction.
+I think it’s important to keep in mind that Rockstar did market Grand Theft Auto: DE as a collection that will retain the look and feel of the originals while bringing a few quality of life enhancements and visual upgrades along for the ride.
+And to their credit, I think that they almost hit the mark.
+There are times when Vice City’s neon-laden streets or San Andreas’ cascading sunlight illuminate scenes in ways I never thought possible.
+And vehicles now have a distinctive shine to them that does a serviceable job in reflecting light.
+Though everything else on the street (windows in buildings, for example) lacks the same sort of detail, creating an awkward mishmash of old and new that screams a lack of direction.

 Character models are also an unbalanced mess.
-Claude from GTA III somehow looks like he was created generations ahead of

-  San Andeas’ CJ.
+Claude from GTA III somehow looks like he was created generations ahead of San Andeas’ CJ.
 Vice City’s Ken Rosenberg looks like his face was re-arranged with a shovel.
-And don’t get me started on

-  the NPCs – most of which look like literal goblins you’d see in Lord of the Rings.
+And don’t get me started on the NPCs – most of which look like literal goblins you’d see in Lord of the Rings.

 Now, I could have looked past all of this nonsense if the GTA: DE made an effort to somewhat modernize its gameplay.
 I’m not saying Grove Street Games needed to make these perform like GTA V, but it feels like they made a conscious effort to come to work, adjust as little as possible, and call it a day.